IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 type: Opaque
 ```

 Note that the first `Secret` provides the credentials in base64 encoded format using the `data` field.
 The second one provides in plain text using `stringData` field.
 OpenShift will automatically convert the credentials to base64 format and place the information under `data` field.

-In OpenShift console, from the panel on left-side, click on **Workloads** and then **Secrets**.

-Select `apps` from the _Project_ list.
-Locate the secret named `liberty-creds` from the list and click on it.
-Click on the `YAML` tab.
+Click on the `YAML` tab of `liberty-creds` secret.
 The `data` field should contain the credentials in encoded form.

 As anyone can decode the credentials, administrators should ensure that only autenticated users have access to `Secrets` using Role-based access control (RBAC).